andrewzm/STRbook/README.md

 <img align="right" src="https://spacetimewithr.org/cover.jpg" alt="drawing" width="200"/>

-The book "Spatio-Temporal Statistics with R" is a 2019 Chapman & Hall/CRC book, and a print edition is available for purchase [here](http://www.crcpress.com/9781138711136).
+The book "Spatio-Temporal Statistics with R" is a 2019 Chapman & Hall/CRC book, and a print edition is available for purchase [here](http://www.crcpress.com/9781138711136) (Discount code: ASA18).
 The book is also available for free download on the book's companion website [https://spacetimewithr.org](https://spacetimewithr.org).
 The companion website also contains source code for the Labs, errata, contact information, and more.